 Understanding causal relationships is critical for researchers.
-Although data from randomized controlled trials is preferred for understanding causal relationships, randomization is not always ethical or feasible, due to the high monetary and time costs.
-Unfortunately results from observational analyses are prone to bias, especially when the primary right-hand-side variable (i.e., the treatment) is correlated with other factors not included in the analysis; this is often referred to as endogeneity.
+Although data from randomized controlled trials is the best way to understand causal relationships, it is often not feasible or ethical to randomly assign a treatment.
+Unfortunately, results from observational analyses are prone to bias, especially when the primary right-hand-side variable (i.e., the treatment) is correlated with other factors not included in the analysis; this is often referred to as endogeneity.
 Why is endogeneity a problem?
 Regression models assume that all right-hand-side variables are exogenous, hence the right-hand-side variables are often referred to as independent variables.
 When a variable is endogenous (correlated with unobserved variables), it violates an underlying assumption in the statistical model, resulting in biased regression coefficients.
-Instrumental variables (IVs) is a statistical modeling technique to correct for endogeneity.
+Instrumental variables (IVs) is a statistical modeling technique to correct for endogeneity, and potentially give causal estimates from observational data.
+However, IVs can be difficult to identify, and have assumptions that need to be met.
 This report describes the use of IVs in VA data.
 Section 2 provides background on IVs and how to use them, section 3 reviews common examples of IVs in VA data and their pitfalls, and the final section summarizes our discussion.